Booking.com: best prices

 Our route continued through a splendid open country with castles gentlemen's seats detached houses and villages on one side or the other almost the whole way along Among the rest we passed through a pretty place called 'Empoli', a name which to my ear smacked of the old time; but I saw no vestiges of antiquity there except close by the high road a ruined bridge which had look of something about it.

 I was struck in these parts with three things: first seeing all the people of the district working on Sundays getting in the harvest, secondly with seeing the peasantry after their day's labour sitting with lutes in their hands their fair ones beside them reciting from memory the stanzas of L. Ariosto [1474-1519] (but this is also to be seen in every part of Italy) and thirdly with finding that they left corn out in the fields ten or fifteen days or more without any apprehension of its being stolen” ( See M. de Montaigne, “Diary of a Journey through Swizerland and Germany into Italy”, edited by O. W. Wight, 1859, pp. 412-413).

-To the landscape around Empoli is linked the ancient tradition of local cuisine, represented by products among which we mention the famous "Empolese Artichoke", with which dishes such as the "Artichokes all' ‘empolese’" are produced.
-Handicraft production is related to the artistic manufacturing of glass, and it offers a wide selection of various objects for interior decoration, made of colored glass.
+The landscape around Empoli is closely linked to the ancient tradition of local cuisine, represented by products among which we mention the famous "Empolese Artichoke", with which dishes such as the "Artichokes all' ‘empolese’" are produced.
+Local handicraft production is related to the artistic manufacturing of glass, and it offers a wide selection of objects made of colored glass for interior decoration.

 Close to Empoli and the most visited village in the region is Vinci, birthplace and childhood village of Leonardo da Vinci.